Thunder-Engine-Dev/thunder-engine/README.md

 - Use the [unstable template](https://github.com/Thunder-Engine-Dev/te-unstable-template) to try out the latest features of the engine.
 2. Install [Git](https://git-scm.com/downloads).
 3. Install [Godot Engine 4.4.1](https://godotengine.org/download/archive/4.4.1-stable/) (standard edition).
 If you are going to program with C#, please choose **Mono** edition.
+- For unstable branch, use the following link to download a patched Godot Engine with rendering fixes: https://nx.wtf/s/aVtZ?path=Software%2FGodot-TE (or [compile it yourself](https://github.com/Thunder-Engine-Dev/godot-te/tree/4.7))

 <h3>Installation</h3>